Roll-on/roll-off: ROROs for road vehicles

 At the end of the first world war vehicles were brought back from France to Richborough Port drive-on-drive-off using the train ferry.
 During the war British servicemen recognised the great potential of landing ships and craft.
 The idea was simple; if you could drive tanks, guns and lorries directly onto a ship and then drive them off at the other end directly onto a beach, then theoretically you could use the same landing craft to carry out the same operation in the civilian commercial market, providing there were reasonable port facilities.
 From this idea grew the worldwide roll-on/roll-off ferry industry of today.
-In the period between the wars Lt.
-Colonel Frank Bustard formed the Atlantic Steam Navigation Company, with a view to cheap transatlantic travel; this never materialised, but during the war he observed trials on Brighton Sands of an LST in 1943 when its peacetime capabilities were obvious.
+In the period between the wars Lieutenant Colonel Frank Bustard formed the Atlantic Steam Navigation Company (ASN), with a view to cheap transatlantic travel; this never materialised, but during the war he observed trials on Brighton Sands of an LST in 1943 when its peacetime capabilities were obvious.

-In the spring of 1946 the company approached the Admiralty with a request to purchase three of these vessels.
+In early 1946 the company approached the Admiralty with a request to purchase three of these vessels.
 The Admiralty were unwilling to sell, but after negotiations agreed to let the ASN have the use of three vessels on bareboat charter at a rate of £13 6s 8d per day.
 These vessels were LSTs 3519, 3534, and 3512.
 They were renamed Empire Baltic, Empire Cedric, and Empire Celtic, perpetuating the name of White Star Line ships in combination with the "Empire" ship naming of vessels in government service during the war.